red-hat-storage/ocs-ci/docs/code_review.md

 **Lets use the following guidelines for Code Reviews and contribution:**

 * Create own fork of the repository and submit PR from your fork.
-* If a github issue describing the changes you are making does not exist be sure to create one before creating a pull request.
+* If a github issue describing the changes you are making does not exist, be sure to create one before creating a pull request.
 This is a *requirement* for all bugs, feature requests, and enhancements to the framework or our tests that involve more than a few lines of code changes.
 If the PR is extremely small,